KiandaBPM/docs/content/docs/platform/_index.md

 1. **Company logo** - the top left-hand corner is reserved uploading your company logos.
 If you click on the **Collapse navigation** button ![Collapse navigation button](/images/navigation_frame.png) you will see the collapsed version of the company logo and collapsed side menu, giving you more real estate in the central view panel.

-2. **Side menu** - This left-hand pane contains all the key functions for process management.
+2. **Side menu** - this left-hand pane contains all the key functions for process management.
 Features include:
    - Home - home page for the workspace

    - User defined pages - these are defined by you the user depending on what features you want to showcase, for example **Dashboard** could contain all the process dashboards and **Inspection Checklist** could be a dashboard of inspection lists.